 4. Don’t forget the party favors!

-Every shower should include bridal shower favors for guests as another way to say thank you for attending.
+Every shower should include bridal shower party favors for guests as another way to say thank you for attending.
 Favors can range from simple, edible treats to small, personalized items.
 Whether or not your shower has a theme, there are many options available for shower favors that your guests will appreciate.

 How long should a Bridal Shower be?